rhysd/cargo-husky/README.md

 | `run-cargo-test`   | Run `cargo test` in hook scripts   | Enabled  |
 | `run-cargo-clippy` | Run `cargo clippy` in hook scripts | Disabled |

 ## How It Works

-cargo-husky sets Git hook automatically on running tests by using [build scripts of cargo][build scripts].
+cargo-husky sets Git hook automatically on running tests by using [build scripts][].

 Build scripts are intended to be used for building third-party non-Rust code such as C libraries.
 They are automatically run on compiling crates.